tomayac/how-fugu-is-the-web/README.md

   [Clear storage](https://developer.chrome.com/docs/devtools/progressive-web-apps/#clear-storage)
   in the Storage section of the Application tab.
-- The extension does _static_ code analysis, that is, there is no guarantee that the app actually uses the code snippet where a Project Fugu 🐡 API was detected.
+- The extension does _static_ code analysis, that is, there is no guarantee that the app actually uses the code snippet where a Project Fugu&nbsp;🐡 API was detected.
 - Heavily minified code will not be detected.
 For example, if an app minifies `navigator.clipboard.write()` to